lgazo/odk-aggregate-docker/README.md

 docker run -p 8080:8080 --env-file .env cuipengfei/odk-aggregate
 ```

 The .env file should contain all env vars listed above.
+You can refer to the .env file in this repo as template.

 # The tricks